RenardJacobis/CSE-4202-2019-2020-Block-Chain-Voting-Application-for-Guyana/README.md

 ## Step 4: Compile and Deploy the Election Smart Contract
 Open command prompt in the project directory and type "truffle migrate --reset".
 #### N.B
-You must run this command everytime Ganache is restarted.
+You must run this command every time Ganache is restarted.

 ## Step 5: Configure Metamask
  - Sign up for an account on metamask.
  - Login and connect Metamask to your local blockchain:
-    - Create a custom rpc and input the url available in the Ganache interface - "http://127.0.0.1:7545"
+    - Create a custom rpc and input the URL available in the Ganache interface - "http://127.0.0.1:7545"
     - Open "Settings", click on "Connections" and add "Localhost" as a connection.
 - Now import an account from your Ganache block chain by clicking on the key icon in the Ganache UI and copying the private key to the Metamask extension, and then clicking save.